optframe/optframe/docs/source/quickstart.rst

 |knapsack|
 By: Dake `CC BY-SA 2.5 <https://commons.wikimedia.org/wiki/File:Knapsack.svg>`_

+.. only:: html

     .. |knapsack| image:: _figs/Knapsack.svg
+        :width: 300
+        :alt: A knapsack and some items (from wikipedia)

+.. only:: latex

+    .. |knapsack| image:: _figs/Knapsack.pdf
         :width: 300
         :alt: A knapsack and some items (from wikipedia)

 Given a set of items :math:`I`, the KP consists in selecting some items :math:`S \subseteq I`, such that the sum of weights :math:`w_i` (for each selected item) do not exceed knapsack